6 Do’s and Don’ts for Contact Lens Wearers

-routine may seem to be working well, experts say some common practices can be threatening to eye health.
+Your daily contact lens routine may seem to be working well.
+But experts say some common practices can be threatening to eye health.

-“Despite what manufacturers say about lenses that are safe to sleep in, almost every study of contact lens-related infections found a strong link between the risk of infection and sleeping in contacts,” says Dr. Goshe.
+“Despite what manufacturers say about lenses that are safe to sleep in, almost every study of contact lens-related infections found a strong link between the risk of infection and sleeping in contacts,” Dr. Goshe says.

 “If your contact lenses are too loose or too tight, you can have problems,” says Dr. Goshe.

 People may not realize that the fit of their lenses can change throughout their lives, and an annual check-up can determine if adjustments should be made.

 When you jump around from doctor to doctor based on who’s offering a glasses coupon, it’s harder to keep track of your eye health over time.
 If you do have problems, go to an optometrist or ophthalmologist, not an urgent care center.

 “Some people say they wear them until they feel like they need to be changed – but that’s a sign that something bad has already started to happen,” Dr. Goshe says.
 That could be an abrasion to your cornea or bacteria building up on the inside of your lens, for example.